Skip to main content

 • An image appears on the ultrasound machine's screen and on an additional screen for the woman.
 Image quality varies and depends on the position of the fetus and the weight/body thickness of the mother.
 If the image quality is poor, the ultrasound technician may need to apply pressure with the transducer on the woman's abdomen to obtain a clear image.

-Ultrasound and fetal diagnostics are optional for prospective parents.
+Ultrasound examinations and prenatal screening are optional for expectant parents.

 A normal result from the ultrasound does not guarantee that everything will be fine, as the ultrasound technology cannot detect all abnormalities from the normal.